pranavbehal/choice-craft-app/README.md

 ### 🎮 Commands & Controls

 - Type messages to interact
-- Use "stop" to end missions
+- Use "stop" to end missions (with progress being saved)
 - Access help via ? button in the corner of all pages
 - Customize settings in profile
 - Export data from results page
+- Resume missions with chat history

 ### 🏆 Achievement System